EOSIO/eos/contracts/arisen.sudo/README.md

 warning: transaction executed locally, but may not be confirmed by the network yet
 ```

-#### 2.1.3 Review and approve the transaction to create the eosio.sudo account
+#### 2.1.3 Review and approve the transaction to create the arisen.sudo account

 Each of the potential approvers of the proposed transaction (i.e. the active block producers) should first review the proposed transaction to make sure they are not approving anything that they do not agree to.